fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/15_exceptions/08_meta.md

 - they require stack information which bloats the executable
 - they prevent some optimizations (without them, everything is `noexcept`)
 - they are that one feature which is against C++ philosophy "you don't pay for what you don't use" - the sole possibility of exceptions to happen requires more machine code
-- standard library can throw `std::bad_alloc` in every place of dynamic allocation - disabling exceptions removes possible overhead of checking pointers
+- standard library can throw `std::bad_alloc` in every place of dynamic allocation - disabling exceptions removes possible overhead of checking pointers - this may seem to be a wrong approach but most systems can not do anything better in case of allocation failure other than self-terminating and restart

 ## recommendation